 I specifically decided to leave a lot of the details out for this high poly model.
 This decision was based on the concept and style references I had, because the shapes are so big and bold that the main focus will be the overall readability of the forms.
 This is similar to most animated feature film characters that have simple, appealing shapes juxtaposed by tons of details.

-I name my high poly meshes at this stage and add the suffix _high to ensure that I can speed up my baking pipeline in Toolbag or Substance Painter.
+I name my high poly meshes at this stage and add the suffix _high to ensure that I can speed up my baking pipeline in Toolbag or Adobe Substance Painter.

 Retopology, UV’s, and asset management